isomerpages/nlb-biblioasia/index.md

       background: /images/vol-17-issue-2/Hero%20Banner2.jpg
       key_highlights:
         - title: ""
-          description: Read about the forgotten murals, the evolution of Mulan's story, early printing in the Philippines, and more!
+          description: Learn about the forgotten murals, the evolution of Mulan's story, early printing in the Philippines, and more!
           url: /July-2021
       button: Read BiblioAsia Jul–Sep issue